 Sandi Carroll has taught a wide range of approaches to acting including movement, physical comedy, improvisation, devising, clown, Film & TV, scene study, voice & speech and Shakespeare.
-She has taught at Penn State, New York University, Brown University, Emerson College, University of Virginia, The Public Theater, Theater for a New Audience, Everyman Theatre and Theater Development Fund.
+She has taught at Penn State, American University, New York University, Brown University, Emerson College, University of Virginia, The Public Theater, Theater for a New Audience, Everyman Theatre and Theater Development Fund.
 As a Research Fellow at Penn State’s Arts & Design Research Incubator, Sandi investigated the impact of the “Discipline of Play” on a range of health and human development issues, including teaching a graduate level course and culminating in a collaboration with colleagues from the School of Education to explore the impact of learning the “discipline of play”—as it is taught by traditional comedy techniques—on how we teach.
 As Artistic Director of The Mud/Bone Collective, she oversaw community outreach and education initiatives and ran the weekly Theater Lab which served as training for professional actors with a focus on ensemble and classical work.
 She has performed on Broadway, in film, on television, and in her own original work.
 She has studied with Jane Nichols, Ron Van Lieu, Slava Dolgachev, Chris Bayes, Philippe Gaulier, Faye Simpson, Mick Barnfather, Giovanni Fusetti and SITI Company, and has a BFA in acting from Boston University, and an MFA from the University of Virginia.
 Check here regularly for an updated schedule of classes or join the MAILING LIST (at the bottom of the page) to find out about future classes.

 The Discipline of Play: Building Resiliency, Igniting Innovation

 Learn to integrate play into your work.
 Laughter guaranteed.